JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 ### Provide documentation with KDoc comments

-Documentation is essential for understanding the basics and the finer details of any API.
+Documentation is essential for understanding any API.
 Providing documentation for the shared Kotlin API allows you to communicate with its users on matters of usage, dos and don'ts, and so on.

-By default, [KDocs](kotlin-doc.md) documentation comments are not translated into corresponding comments when generating an Objective-C header.
+By default, [KDocs](kotlin-doc.md) comments are not translated into corresponding comments when generating an Objective-C header.
 For example, the following Kotlin code with KDoc:

 ```kotlin